 Executive Summary 1

 The Coordinating the Care Coordinators Workshop Series

 Coordination of Care

-A Vision for the Coordination of Care 3
+A Vision for the Coordination of Care 2

-Next Steps
+Next Steps 3

-Authors
+Authors 3

-About the Michigan Primary Care Consortium (MPCC) 3
+About the Michigan Primary Care Consortium (MPCC)(MPCC)

-About the Michigan Health Information Network Shared Services (MiHIN)
+About the Michigan Health Information Network Shared Services (MiHIN) Editors

-Editors

-Introduction 5
+Introduction

-Coordination of Care Today Across Michigan
+The Coordination of Care Today Across Michigan

-Defining Coordination of Care and Its Context 7
+Defining the Coordination of Care and Its Context

 Communication Impacts on Coordination

 Infrastructure

-Service Delivery
+Service Delivery 10

 Regulations

-Reimbursement
+Reimbursement 13

-Technology
+Technology 18

-Workflow
+Workflow 20

-Other Concerns in Michigan Today
+Other Concerns in Michigan Today 21

 Ratio of Care Coordinators to Populations

 Matchmaking Services in Healthcare

 Communication

 Education/Training

 Better Understanding of Social Determinants of Health

-New Mental Health Code Changes in Michigan
+New Mental Health Code Changes in Michigan 25

 A Vision for the Coordination of Care

-New Opportunities for Collaborations
+New Opportunities for Collaborations 28

-Thoughts From the Frontline 30
+Thoughts From the Frontline 29

-Next Steps 32
+Next Steps 31

-Linking Social Determinants of Health Services to Healthcare Delivery Systems for
+Linking Social Determinants of Health Services to Healthcare Delivery Systems for Greater Sustainability 32

-Greater Sustainability

 ACRS Adoption by Everyone Doing the Coordination of Care

 Quality Measure Information (QMI) Use Case Gap-In-Care Sharing

 ICD-10 Social Determinants Linked Quality Measures

 Standardization of Screening and Assessment Tools

-Closed Loop Referral Tracking 35
+Closed Loop Referral Tracking

-Conclusion 36
+Conclusion 35

-Glossary 37
+Glossary 36

-Bibliography 42
+Bibliography 41

-Appendix A: Literature Review 45
+Appendix A: Literature Review 44

-Appendix B: Attendees and Speakers of Workshop Series 53
+Appendix B: Attendees and Speakers of Workshop Series 52

 Attendees List

-Speakers List 57
+Speakers List 56

+Workshop #1 56

+Workshop #2 56

+Workshop #3 56

+Appendix C: Workshop Agendas 57

 Workshop #1

 Workshop #2

 Workshop #3

-Appendix C: Workshop Agendas 58

-Workshop #1

-Workshop #2

-Workshop #3

-Appendix D: The Coordinating the Care Coordinators Workshops 61
+Appendix D: The Coordinating the Care Coordinators Workshops 60

 Workshop #1 - May 11, 2017

-Goals 61
+Goals

-Synonyms for Care Coordinators 61
+Synonyms for Care Coordinators

 Functions of a Care Coordinator

 Who is impacted by the coordination of care?

-Workshop #2 - June 1, 2017 63
+Workshop #2 - June 1, 2017 62

 Goals

-Responsibilities in the Coordination of Care 64
+Responsibilities in the Coordination of Care 63

 Handoffs and Communication

 Technology

 Workshop #3 - June 29, 2017

 Goals

 "Let's Coordinate!"

 The Coordination of Care "Game"

 Appendix E: Multi-Payer G and CPT Care Codes 80

 Appendix F: Public Comment Responses 81